varsharamineni/BiasTrace/README.md

 ## Acknowledgments

-This repository was orginally derived from an earlier fork of [Reasoning-Towards-Fairness](https://github.com/Sanchit-404/Reasoing-Towards-Fairness), but due to substantial change and diversion from this, it has been restructured into a new standalone repository.
+This repository was orginally derived from an earlier fork of [Reasoning-Towards-Fairness](https://github.com/Sanchit-404/Reasoing-Towards-Fairness), but due to complete change and diversion from this, it has been restructured into a new standalone repository.